mhagiwara/paper-reviews/ie.md

 * Charles Sutton and Andrew McCallum.
 Collective Segmentation and Labeling of Distant Entities in Information Extraction.
 2004. http://homepages.inf.ed.ac.uk/csutton/publications/tr-04-49.pdf
     - Skip-chain CRF - connect labels of pairs of similar (identical capitalized) words
-    - Approximate inference using loopy belief propagation called tree reparameterization (TRP)
+    - Exact inference intractable: Approximate inference using loopy belief propagation called tree reparameterization (TRP).
+Parameter learning by L-BFGS
-    - Features for skip chan: combine information from the neighborhood of both words
+    - Features for skip chan: combine information (disjunction/or) from the neighborhood of both words
+    - Experiments on CMU seminar announcement data.
+Dramatic decrease in inconsistently mislabeled tokens from 30.2 to 4.8 on the "speaker" field (but no improvement on other fields)

 Multilingual NER